@celine/celine

 , but was advised against it.

-GitHub | MaxwellBo/ |
+| GitHub | MaxwellBo/ |

 License | MIT |

-JSR | jsr.io/ |
+| JSR | jsr.io/ |

-Version | 3.0.0, |
+Version | 6.1.0, |

 Table of Contents

-element to your HTML file's <head>
+ORAdd the following <script> element to your HTML file's <head> block:

-Link cell.css in your <head>
+and link cell.css in your <head> block:

 <link rel="stylesheet" href="https://esm.sh/jsr/@celine/[email protected]/cell.css" />